 - Others may be just plain scared.
 Not all in this bucket will show that clearly, so be aware that it may be there even if not fully evident.

 Of course, there are those kids that fall in between.
-Whatever their perspective, as the adult and the beekeeper it's your job to carefully assess how they feel about being around bees and adjust accordingly.
-A certain level of fear isn't always a bad thing, if kept within certain boundaries.
+Whatever their perspective, as the adult and the beekeeper it’s your job to carefully assess how they feel about being around bees and adjust accordingly.
+A certain level of caution isn’t a bad thing, if kept within certain boundaries.
 This can translate into a healthy and pragmatic attitude to being safe at all times, which is a good thing.

 As you introduce your kids to beekeeping, ask and show.
 Ask them what questions or concerns they have.
 Reflect those questions with positive, honest and empathetic responses which show you understand their concerns.
 Then, as you engage with your bees, show them how a calm, relaxed manner is important.
 Their seeing you comfortable around your bees can have a profound impact on their experience.